larkwt96/syn/README.md

   command to delete missing files on the remote server (rsync's --delete option)

+### TODO ###

+combine remote repo vs dir

+### Usage ###
+This file contains notes used for development.

+Usage:
+    synctree command [args...]

+Commands:
+    init [[server:]path]
+        Initializes a syn directory in current directory pointing to the remote (or local) path.
+If it is the server directory, don't specify path.
+        Edit .ssh/config so rsync can correctly connect to the remote repo.

+    uninit
+        Unconfigures current syn repo by removing .syn config file.

+    set [server:]path
+        Sets the remote directory.

+    push -adl
+        Pushes files in current directory to remote directory.

+        Options
+        -a, Push entire syn directory
+        -d, Delete remote files not in local directory -w, Perform a whatif on the synchronization

+    pull -adl [path]
+        Pulls files from remote directory into current directory.

+        Options
+        -a, Pull entire syn directory
+        -d, Delete remote files not in local directory -w, Perform a whatif on the synchronization

+    help
+        Displays help information.

 ### Who do I talk to? ###

 * Author: Lucas Wilson